GitLab Version Control System

 A version control system such as Git might be of use to you for maintaining, sharing or collaborating on program code, LaTeX, text files, etc.

-The department has a self-service GitLab server where you can easily create your own repositories.
-There is a limit of 1 GB per user for the GitLab service.
+The department has a self-service GitLab server where you can easily upload your own repositories.

 Cloning a Repository